 A Lantus Solostar pen was prescribed for a patient who only had prior experience administering Lantus from vials using insulin syringes.
 The patient was not counseled before using the pen and assumed he understood how to use it correctly.
 However, he misunderstood how the insulin pen worked and accidently administered 225 units of Lantus instead of 75 units.

 The error was related to a minor difference in how this particular insulin pen works.
 The Solostar insulin pen looks like a syringe, or other pen devices.
-Normally during an injection of insulin the syringe plunger moves all the way to where the needle attaches to the syringe.
+Normally during an insulin injection, the syringe plunger moves all the way to where the needle attaches to the syringe.
 However, the Solostar pen is not designed to deliver the entire amount of insulin in the reservoir.
 Therefore, the plunger only moves partially, resting on a reservoir scale that shows the remaining quantity of Lantus in the pen.
 The patient, who expected the plunger to move like a typical syringe, didn’t notice the subtle movement and repeated the injection three times, delivering 75 units each time.

 If you are new to using an insulin pen, always demonstrate to a health care professional how you will measure and administer the dose.